sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

    This task is to deploy **PartsUnlimited Website**.

-    To authorize the **Azure Subscription**, first select the **Azure subscription** from the drop down and then the drop down within the **Authorize** button.
+    To configure the inputs for the **Deploy Azure App Service** tasks in the release definition, first select the **Azure subscription** from the drop down and then the drop down within the **Authorize** button.
 Click the drop down, choose **Advanced Options** and authorize Team Services to connect to the Azure subscription.

      ![authorizeazure](images/authorizeazure.png)